ENCODE-DCC/caper/DETAILS.md

 **Subcommand**|**Positional args** | **Description**
 :--------|:-----|:-----
-server   |      |Run a Cromwell server with built-in backends run      | WDL  |Run a single workflow (not recommened for multiple workflows) submit   | WDL  |Submit a workflow to a Cromwell server
+init   | PLATFORM |Generate a default configuration file for a specified PLATFORM server   |      |Run a Cromwell server with built-in backends run      | WDL  |Run a single workflow (not recommened for multiple workflows) submit   | WDL  |Submit a workflow to a Cromwell server